kwynncom/aws-ec2-metrics-web-display/doc/ReadMe1.txt

 querying, and you might want to override default AWS CLI security creds, I manually installed the following in MongoDB database aws_cpu and the "config" collection.
 Not all of the fields are used; some are for your own reference:

+UPDATE: 2020/07/26 - I will update the new specs in README.md

 {
     "_id" : ObjectId("1abcd..."),
     "creds" : "aws_access_key_id = AKIA... aws_secret_access_key = CB/x/ABC...",